Helen Dean King

-Helen Dean King (September 27, 1869 – March 7, 1955) was an American biologist.
-She was involved in breeding the Wistar lab rat, a strain of rats genetically homogeneous albinos intended for use in biological and medical research.
+Helen Dean King (September 27, 1869 – March 7, 1955) was an American zoologist.
+She was involved in breeding the Wistar laboratory rat, a strain of rats genetically homogeneous albinos intended for use in biological and medical research.

 Life and work

 Born at Owego, New York, she graduated from Vassar College in 1892, and in 1899 she received her doctorate in philosophy from Bryn Mawr College, with a thesis supervised by embryologist and geneticist Thomas Hunt Morgan.
 She had majored in morphology.
 She remained at the College after graduation as a fellow and student assistant in biology from 1897 to 1904.

 King taught physiology at Miss Baldwin's School, Bryn Mawr, from 1899 to 1907, was research fellow at the University of Pennsylvania in 1906–08, and served as an assistant in anatomy in 1908-09.
 After 1909, she worked at the Wistar Institute, for more than 40 years, first as an assistant and eventually becoming professor of embryology in 1927 and remaining there until her retirement in 1949.

 She was also an assistant at Woods Hole, Massachusetts.
 Her investigations dealt largely with problems of sex determination.

 King served as vice president of the American Society of Zoologists in 1937, and was associate editor of the Journal of Morphology and Physiology from 1924 to 1927 and editor of the Wistar Institute's bibliography service from 1922 to 1935.

 King participated in breeding the Wistar rat, a strain of genetically homogeneous albino rats for use in biological and medical research.

 She died at age 85 on March 7, 1955, in Philadelphia, Pennsylvania.